 Poultry Worker Justice Campaign

-Over the last two years, Oxfam has partnered with over a dozen organizations to advocate for poultry workers.
-We’ve been working with civil rights organizations, unions, workers’ rights groups, and worker centers in poultry-producing states.
+Over the last few years, Oxfam has partnered with a broad coalition of organizations to advocate for poultry workers.
 We’ve collaborated on raising awareness about the poultry industry, and are now pushing consumers, policy makers, and the poultry industry to make positive changes for the workers.

 - We are reaching out to various agencies of the federal government and urging them to implement policies for greater oversight and stricter safety standards.
 We have met with Members of Congress, White House staff, the Occupational Safety and Health Administration, and the US Department of Agriculture.

 - The Government Accountability Office (GAO) has produced two reports: the most recent confirmed our findings about the climate of fear inside the processing plants.

 - In 2018, the USDA announced that is was denying a petition by the poultry industry to increase poultry processing line speeds.

 - OSHA announced a new Regional Emphasis Program to monitor the poultry industry in southern states of the US.
 In their statement, they noted: “’The Regional Emphasis Program is designed to reduce employee exposure to crippling injuries, such as musculoskeletal disorders, and to ensure the industry records all occupational injuries and illnesses accurately,’ said Kurt Petermeyer, OSHA’s regional administrator in Atlanta.”

 - Fifteen Members of Congress signed onto a letter to OSHA urging action on problems in the poultry industry.

 These are important advances, with the potential to make a real difference for thousands of workers.